Battle of Badung Strait: Background

-A battalion of the 48th Infantry Division of the Imperial Japanese Army landed on Bali on 18 February 1942.
-Dutch Admiral Karel Doorman's naval forces were scattered around Indonesia, but the invasion of Bali could not be ignored – it would give the Japanese an airbase within range of the ABDA naval base at Surabaya – so he sent in all available ships.
+A battalion of the 48th Infantry Division of the Imperial Japanese Army landed in Bali on 18 February 1942.
+Dutch Admiral Karel Doorman's naval forces were scattered around Indonesia, but the invasion of Bali could not be ignored; it would give the Japanese an airbase within range of the ABDA naval base at Surabaya, so he sent in all available ships.
 The short notice gave no time to concentrate his ships; accordingly, several Allied forces were to attack the Japanese.